 Core Metadata - Used by other services for knowledge about the devices and how to communicate with them

-App Services are the means to extract, process/transform and send sensed data from EdgeX to an endpoint or application of your choice.
-This could be an analytics package, enterprise or on-prem application or a cloud system such as Azure IoT Hub, AWS IoT or Google IoT Core.
+App Services are the means to extract, process/transform, and send sensed edge data from EdgeX Foundry to an endpoint or application of your choice.
+This could be an edge data analytics package, enterprise or on-prem application, or a cloud system such as Azure IoT Hub, AWS IoT, or Google IoT Core.

 Available Application Services:

 Alerts and Notifications - Delivers the alert/notification to a system or a person, to inform of something discovered on the node by another microservice.

 Rules Engine (Kuiper) - EMQ X Kuiper is the EdgeX Foundry reference rules engine that allows users to realize fast data processing on the edge and write rules in SQL.